Python-PyQt/PyQt6-Docs/descriptions/QtSql/QSqlField-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-sql-doc-snippets-sqldatabase-sqldatabase.py
     :lines: 104-104

-A :sip:ref:`~PyQt6.QtSql.QSqlField` object can provide some meta-data about the field, for example, its :sip:ref:`~PyQt6.QtSql.QSqlField.name`, variant , :sip:ref:`~PyQt6.QtSql.QSqlField.length`, :sip:ref:`~PyQt6.QtSql.QSqlField.precision`, :sip:ref:`~PyQt6.QtSql.QSqlField.defaultValue`, , and its :sip:ref:`~PyQt6.QtSql.QSqlField.requiredStatus`, :sip:ref:`~PyQt6.QtSql.QSqlField.isGenerated` and :sip:ref:`~PyQt6.QtSql.QSqlField.isReadOnly`.
+A :sip:ref:`~PyQt6.QtSql.QSqlField` object can provide some meta-data about the field, for example, its :sip:ref:`~PyQt6.QtSql.QSqlField.name`, variant type(), :sip:ref:`~PyQt6.QtSql.QSqlField.length`, :sip:ref:`~PyQt6.QtSql.QSqlField.precision`, :sip:ref:`~PyQt6.QtSql.QSqlField.defaultValue`, typeID(), and its :sip:ref:`~PyQt6.QtSql.QSqlField.requiredStatus`, :sip:ref:`~PyQt6.QtSql.QSqlField.isGenerated` and :sip:ref:`~PyQt6.QtSql.QSqlField.isReadOnly`.
 The field's data can be checked to see if it :sip:ref:`~PyQt6.QtSql.QSqlField.isNull`, and its :sip:ref:`~PyQt6.QtSql.QSqlField.value` retrieved.
 When editing the data can be set with :sip:ref:`~PyQt6.QtSql.QSqlField.setValue` or set to NULL with :sip:ref:`~PyQt6.QtSql.QSqlField.clear`.

 .. seealso:: :sip:ref:`~PyQt6.QtSql.QSqlRecord`.